Advertising due to brand mention / advertising links in the article

 And so, I finally splurged, and I bought myself a “big” but still small travel backpack.
 When I was choosing my “backpacking backpack”, the main thing for me was that it had to have a decent capacity, but still at best complied with the current maximum dimensions for hand luggage.
 And that’s how I came across the Osprey Farpoint 40.
-This pack comes in different capacities, from 38 to 70, and in different colours depending on the size.
-I decided on the small one because it fits exactly into the dimensions for on-board hand luggage of e.g. Lufthansa.
-So of course you can check the backpack in as luggage, but you don’t have to.
+This pack comes in different capacities, from 38 to 70, and in different colors depending on the size.
+I decided on the small one because it fits exactly into the dimensions for onboard hand luggage of e.g. Lufthansa.
+So of course, you can check the backpack in as luggage, but you don’t have to.
 And to make sure that the backpack also looks good, I chose red – a good choice, in my opinion.

 Backpacking in Italy with the Osprey Farpoint 40 as a woman

 For the many trips by train in Italy, I deliberately chose the Osprey Farpoint 40 because, compared to a suitcase, it is much more flexible for me to switch from bus to train and then to walking.
 What I have appreciated about Osprey products so far are the many intelligent storage compartments and pockets that are always built into every item from the brand.
 Plus, I got my Jasper Red Osprey Farpoint 40 back then for a good deal on Amazon, I just had to splurge on a good travel backpack for week-long adventures.